SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 If you now right click on the created button, a new button menu appears:
 #### Edit Appearance
 Edit your button text, color, image and border size.\
-All button images will be automatically resized and copied to `lioranboard/image` folder.
+All button images will be automatically resized and copied to `lioranboard/image` folder.\
+You can press SHIFT + double click on a button to edit settings.

 {% include image.html w="50" src="appearance.png" alt="Button Appearance" %}

 #### Edit Settings

+You can press CTRL + double click on a button to edit settings.

 <div>